RebelGuy/chat-mate/docs/twitch-auth.md

 ChatMate authenticates via an OAuth2 Application on Twitch.
 There are two forms of authentication required for ChatMate to function properly:
-- Admin authentication: allows the Server to join streamers' chat rooms and perform moderation operations.
+- Admin authentication: allows the Server to join streamers' chat rooms using the ChatMate admin Twitch channel.
-- Streamer authentication: allows the Server to listen to the streamers' events.
+- Streamer authentication: allows the Server to listen to the streamers' events and perform moderation actions on the streamer's behalf.

 # Authentication by an admin
-For some actions, such as joining chat rooms and performing moderation operations, the ChatMate Server Application acts on behalf of the corresponding ChatMate Twitch account.
+For some actions, such as joining chat rooms, the ChatMate Server Application acts on behalf of the ChatMate Twitch account.
 To make this possible, the Twitch account must first authorise the Application to perform these actions.
 The `/admin/twitch` Studio page contains instructions and provides a button for refreshing the authorisation.
-Please ensure you authorise only using the Twitch channel state on that page - else, things won't work properly.
+Please ensure you authorise only using the Twitch channel stated on that page - else, things won't work properly.
 A server restart is required for changes to come into effect.

 Generally, the admin authorisation is only required when ChatMate is in administrative mode (for example, if the scopes have changed or the access token has expired).